Catholic Church sexual abuse cases in Ireland: Other cases

 As well the reports, many other victims of clerical abuse came forward with their own stories; including actor Gabriel Byrne and Derry Morgan.
 In each case the victim was told to keep quiet, and the priest involved was usually admired by the victim's family; this made it difficult for victims to speak out, adding long-term psychological injury to the abuse itself.

 In 2010 Fr.
 Patrick Hughes was convicted on four counts of indecent assault.
 Detective Sergeant Joseph McLoughlin said that the Garda Síochána were "getting the run-around from church authorities".

 Investigations continue where Irish abusers were sent abroad by the church to other countries, where they abused other children.

-The spectacular conviction of Nora Wall was found to be based on evidence from unreliable witnesses who admitted to lying.

 Alleged abuses by Irish missionary priests

 On 23 May 2011 RTÉ broadcast A Mission to Prey, concerning alleged abuses by missionary priests against young people in Africa.
 It has since emerged that one of the allegations against Fr.
 Kevin Reynolds, fathering a child, was baseless, and this has caused a political scandal in Ireland since the national television network aired the allegations without arranging a DNA test.

 At the time of the May broadcast, the Irish Missionary Union, representing 83 missionary groups, issued a statement deploring "any crimes of abuse or inappropriate behaviour at home or abroad, which led to children or vulnerable adults being abused", but did not say when it would investigate any of the allegations.
 Instead it called on the Gardaí to investigate, a process that could be slow and expensive.
 The Irish Missionary Union, along with the Conference of Religious of Ireland and the Irish bishops, followed legal advice to refuse information to the National Board for Safeguarding Children (see above), even though it is one of the Board's sponsoring bodies.

-Alan Shatter, the Irish Minister for Justice and Equality, commented about the RTÉ programme that he had "a sense of revulsion at the unspeakable catalogue of abuse against children.
+Alan Shatter, the Minister for Justice and Equality, commented about the RTÉ programme that he had "a sense of revulsion at the unspeakable catalogue of abuse against children.
 While the behaviour took place abroad, we have a solemn duty to do all that is within our power to ensure that perpetrators of this predatory abuse of children are brought to justice wherever it takes place."
-Irish criminal law allows for the prosecution in Ireland of sex offences committed abroad under the 1996 Sexual Offences (Jurisdiction) Act.
+Irish criminal law allows for the prosecution in Ireland of sex offences committed abroad under the Sexual Offences (Jurisdiction) Act 1996.

 The program wrongly made allegations against Fr.
 Kevin Reynolds, who received an apology and "massive damages".

 Richard Anthony Burke was accused in the same program of underage sex in Nigeria.
 He sued RTÉ for libel in 2015, claiming he and the accuser had only had adult consensual sex.
 RTÉ settled out of court, claiming to have paid part of Burke's costs but no damages.